notofonts/noto-docs/src/descriptions/NotoSerifMalayalam.md

-Noto Serif Malayalam is a modulated (“serif”) design for texts in the Malayalam script.
+Noto Serif Malayalam is a modulated (“serif”) design for texts in the Indic _Malayalam_ script.
 It has multiple weights, contains 354 glyphs, 10 OpenType features, and supports 187 characters from 4 Unicode blocks.